 Please feel free to park anywhere in the large lot next to the building.

 Yes!
+(With one exception noted below.)
 Simply tell the front desk you wish to use one of the classes on your class pack for a friend and they will make it happen.
 If you want to register your friend ahead of time to guarantee a spot in the class, feel free to call the front desk at 608-441-5310.
-(Obviously Monthly Memberships cannot be shared among friends as they include unlimited classes.)
+EXCEPTION: We have occasionally offered a discounted Intro Pack on Facebook.
+The FB Intro Pack cannot be shared.
+(And obviously Monthly Memberships cannot be shared among friends as they include unlimited classes.)

 Studio A (downtown) and Studio B (west location) are our heated studios.
 Check the schedule to identify which studio each class will take place.
 Hydrate well before class, bring water to class and enjoy the loveliness that a heated class offers.